 Coronavirus symptom checker setup

-To get started on your quiz, you’ll go into the Interact dashboard and choose Create New Quiz.
+To get started on your quiz, go into the Interact dashboard and choose Create New Quiz.
 You can either Create from Scratch or Use a Template.
 In the templates, you can choose the Health and Fitness category to get templates that most closely relate to your symptoms quiz.

 I chose the high blood pressure quiz template, but any of the templates work.
 Because they’re completely customizable, you can add or take away questions as needed.

 This quiz is currently an Assessment quiz, so I’ll need to change that.
 When you open the quiz, you can choose “Change Quiz Type” at the bottom left.
 When the three quiz types open in the popup menu, change it to Scored.
 You will have to confirm that you want to switch and are ok with deleting the answer correlations.

 Once you’ve done that, you can start creating your quiz.
 My first step is to change the cover to match my quiz.
 Notice how I added a title that identifies what my quiz is about and added the medical disclaimer to the description.
 You want to make sure that people know you aren’t a medical professional (unless you are) and that you aren’t their medical professional (unless you are 😉)!

 After you’ve finished the cover for the quiz, you can move on to the questions.
 I know that I want to use conditional or branching logic to more accurately assess the symptoms.
 What that means is my first question asks the quiz-taker whether they have been in contact with someone with coronavirus.
 If they answer Yes or Unsure, they’ll move on to one question.
 If they choose no, they’ll move to a different question.
 While the questions may look the same, they’ll end up with a different answer at the end of the quiz.